Single account setup

 Inside your application, go to Grants and add a new grant.
 This walks you through an OAuth flow to connect a Gmail, Outlook, or other email account to Nylas.
 After completing the flow, copy the Grant ID — this becomes

-.env file and fill in all three values:NYLAS_SELF_EMAIL is the address of the connected account.
-Curia uses it to filter self-sent messages and sign outbound emails.Multiple email accounts
+.env:nylas_api_key, nylas_grant_id, and nylas_self_email. nylas_self_email is the address of the connected account — Curia uses it to filter self-sent messages and sign outbound emails.Multiple email accounts

-For more advanced deployments — for example, a dedicated Curia account that sends directly and the CEO’s personal account that requires draft review — configure named accounts inconfig/local.yaml using the channel_accounts.email block.
+For more advanced deployments — for example, connecting multiple inboxes — configure named accounts inconfig/local.yaml using the channel_accounts.email block.

 When using

-channel_accounts.email, the single-account env vars (NYLAS_API_KEY, NYLAS_GRANT_ID, NYLAS_SELF_EMAIL) are no longer used.
-All accounts must be defined in the YAML block.
-You still need NYLAS_API_KEY in your environment — it’s the application-level key shared by all accounts.Observation mode
+channel_accounts.email, the single-account vault keys (nylas_grant_id, nylas_self_email) are no longer used for routing — all accounts must be defined in the YAML block.
+You still need nylas_api_key in the vault: it’s the application-level key shared by all accounts.Email skills

 Once the email channel is active, the following skills become available to Curia and any agents you configure:| Skill | What it does |